wunderwuzzi23/yolo-ai-cmdbot/README.md

-yolo print the contents of the test.txt file yolo -a delete the test.txt file yolo whats the current price of Bitcoin in USD
+yolo print the contents of the test.txt file yolo -a delete the test.txt file yolo whats the current price of Bitcoin in USD yolo whats the current price of Bitcoin in USD.
+Extract the price only yolo look at the ssh logs to see if any suspicious logons accured yolo is the user hacker logged in right now? yolo do i have a firewall running? yolo create a hostnames.txt file and add 10 typical hostnames based on planet names to it yolo write a new bash script file called scan.sh, with the contents to  iterate over hostnames.txt and invokes a default nmap scan on each host.
+Make it over multiple lines with comments and annotiations.
 ```

 # License